tjd1234/cmpt135spring2024/obsidian/135website2024/linear search.md

 ## Algorithms
 Intuitively, an [[algorithm]] is a precise step-by-step description of a process.
-For example:
+Some examples of algorithms are:

-- the procedure you learned in elementary school for adding numbers is an algorithm
+- the procedure you learned in elementary school for adding numbers;
-- [selection sort](https://en.wikipedia.org/wiki/Selection_sort) is a sorting algorithm that re-arranges the elements of a vector to be in order from smallest to biggest
+- [selection sort](https://en.wikipedia.org/wiki/Selection_sort), an algorithm that arranges the elements of a vector/array in order from smallest to biggest;
-- [Bresenham's line-drawing algorithm](https://en.wikipedia.org/wiki/Bresenham's_line_algorithm) draws a good-looking straight line between two pixels on a computer monitor
+- [Bresenham's line-drawing algorithm](https://en.wikipedia.org/wiki/Bresenham's_line_algorithm) draws a good-looking straight line between two pixels on a computer monitor;
-- neural networks use an algorithm called [backpropagation](https://en.wikipedia.org/wiki/Backpropagation>) to update their weights (i.e. to learn)
+- [backpropagation](https://en.wikipedia.org/wiki/Backpropagation>), an algorithm used by neural networks to update their weights (i.e. to learn).

 A **program** can be thought of as an *implementation of an algorithm*.

-In computer science, we usually first design an algorithm "on paper", and then implement it in code.
-By studying algorithms on paper we can often understand useful things about them, such as:
+In computer science, we often first design an algorithm "on paper", and then implement it in code.
+Studying algorithms on paper can help us understand things like:

-- whether or not they are correct, or for what inputs they work on
+- whether or not the algorithm is correct, or for what inputs it works on
-- how much work they do (i.e. how fast they are)
+- how much work it does (i.e. how quickly it runs)
-- how much memory they use
+- how much memory it uses
-- how complicated they are
+- how complicated it is
-- how secure they are
+- how secure it is
+- ...

 ## Linear Search
 Linear search is a fundamental algorithm with many applications, and it appears in many different forms.
 Here we will study it from a fairly abstract point of view.

 Linear search solves this problem:

-> Given $v_0, v_1, \ldots, v_{n-1}$ and a target $x$, find $i$ such that $v_i = x$.
+> Given $v_0, v_1, \ldots, v_{n-1}$ and a target $x$, find $i$, where $0 \leq i < n$, such that $v_i = x$.
 If there is no such $i$, then return -1 (or somehow signal "not found").

-$v_0, v_1, \ldots, v_{n-1}$ could be numbers, strings, vectors, structures --- any data type for which `==` (equality) is defined.
+$v_0, v_1, \ldots, v_{n-1}$ could be numbers, strings, vectors, structures --- any data type that can be compared with `==` (equality).

-Here's a [[pseudocode]] description of the linear search algorithm:
+Here's a [[pseudocode]] description of a linear search algorithm:

 - Step 1: Does $v_0 = x$?
 If so, stop and return 0.
 - Step 2: Does $v_1 = x$?
 If so, stop and return 1.